This section contains information on how to add or customize the feature classes and filters available in PyRadiomics.

 self argument represents the instantiated feature class that defines the function,

 and identifies the feature function as non-static.

-All filters are defined in the imageoperations module, and identified by the
+All image types are defined in the imageoperations module, and identified by the

 get[Name]Image(inputImage, **kwargs).
 Here,

 [Name] represents the unique name for the image type,